-I've always wondered what these little streets were for!
-Supposedly, this section was built in the last century and the other streets seem to have been made rather wide.
+I've always wondered what these little streets were {SP} for because supposedly, this section was built in the last century and the other streets seem to have been made rather wide.
 It suggests that it's just an alleyway for the buildings on either side.
 It seems like the only place you'd want to walk through if you lived here and wanted to go in the back way of your house.
-It reminds one that there are people who live in this section as well as some who work and shop here. . .
-All I see is garbage.
+It reminds one that there are people who live in this section as well as some who work and shop here. . . .
+All I see is garbage {M}.
 On second thought, I guess these aren't residences at all, they're stores and other business enterprises. . .
 Of course, I don't expect a back alley like this to be decorative, along with their other functions, and garbage collection is regular.
 I don't think there is much to complain about.
-I think it would be much more interesting to go around to the fronts of these shipping lines and look through their catalogues. . . .
+I think it would be much more interesting to go around to the fronts of these shipping lines {C} and look through their catalogues. . . .
 This street doesn't seem to be any better than one would expect it to be, but if you like to seek out places like this there should always be some place left for you to find them. . . .
-If this street were wider, cars would be able to park on one side of it.
-It may be that when these buildings were put up there were no automobiles. . . .
+If this street were {margin: SP} wider, cars would be able to park on one side of it.
+It may be that when these buildings were put up there were no automobiles.

-It seems like a very good ideaptichays apark in the middle of the city, if only for cars to go around as well as for a/quiet walk inbetween the trees. . .
+It seems like a very good idea to have a park {SP} in the middle of the city, if only for cars to go around as well as for a place for a quiet walk in between the trees. . . .
 Well now, this is more like it, a much more reasonable place to take a walk.
 This is a place I'd like to explore more and look at more detail on the various points of interest, even more in the Common than here in the Public Gardens.
 It's practically a mockery of a park.
-Well, such a small park - one block sq.-in such a big city is bound to be overrun and hardly be quiet or unspoiled.
+Well, such a small park - one block sq. -in such a big city is bound to be overrun and hardly be quiet of unspoiled.
 But still it's an enormous improvement, very worth while being here.
-The very idea of trees is pleasant, and there haven't been many on the surrounding streets, if any at all. . .
+The very idea of trees {H} is pleasant, and there haven't been many on the surrounding streets, if any at all. . .
 It's really beautiful here, even though as I say it's far from a perfect park.